Injection moulding machines manufacturing facility

-The company initially purchased a nine-acre land in the evolving economic hub from the Brooks Development Authority, in October 2016.
+The company initially purchased a nine-acre land in the evolving economic hub from the Brooks Development Authority in October 2016.

 The state of Texas also offers an attractive state tax regime, which includes zero corporate and personal income taxes.

 Other major benefits include improved customer satisfaction with quick response times, reduced waiting times and faster delivery.

-A new 13,700ft² office building and a 47,000ft² warehouse will also be constructed within the same area.
+A new 13,700ft² office building and 47,000ft² warehouse were also constructed within the same vicinity.

-The products will be branded as Made in USA and Made by Nissei products and will be supplied in South America, Central America, the US and Canada.
+The products will be branded as Made in USA and Made by Nissei products and will be supplied to Central and South America, US and Canada.

-The demand is expected to see a steady growth especially in major categories such as packaging, daily goods, household products and automobiles.
+The demand is expected to see a steady growth, especially in major categories such as packaging, daily goods, household products and automobiles.